keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/spex-study-help-from-a-physician-who-passed-the-spex/item.md

         route: /_partials/_state-licensure-requirements
 enablefeatureboxes: false
 date: '05/01/2009 11:44 am'
+googletitle: 'SPEX Study Help - From a Physician who Passed the SPEX'
+googledesc: 'Get SPEX Study Help - From a Physician who Passed the SPEX exam.
+Also find out more info on how Medlicense.com can help you with all areas of the medical licensing process.'
+twitterenable: true
+twittercardoptions: summary
+twittershareimg: /home/medlicense-social-card.jpg
+twittertitle: 'SPEX Study Help - From a Physician who Passed the SPEX'
+twitterdescription: 'Get SPEX Study Help - From a Physician who Passed the SPEX exam.
+Also find out more info on how Medlicense.com can help you with all areas of the medical licensing process.'
+articleenabled: false
+musiceventenabled: false
+orgaenabled: false
+orga:
+    ratingValue: 2.5
+orgaratingenabled: false
+eventenabled: false
+personenabled: false
+musicalbumenabled: false
+productenabled: false
+product:
+    ratingValue: 2.5
+restaurantenabled: false
+restaurant:
+    acceptsReservations: 'yes'
+    priceRange: $
+facebookenable: true
+facebooktitle: 'SPEX Study Help - From a Physician who Passed the SPEX'
+facebookdesc: 'Get SPEX Study Help - From a Physician who Passed the SPEX exam.
+Also find out more info on how Medlicense.com can help you with all areas of the medical licensing process.'
 ---

 <p>Are you scheduled to take the SPEX Examination and need help studying for it?
 One of our clients took and passed it recently.
 He informed us that he used the 1400 page text book by McGraw, Hill, Lang - Current Medical Diagnosis and Treatment ( Amazon,.com http://www.amazon.com/CURRENT-Medical-Diagnosis-Treatment-LANGE/dp/0071591249 ) The text book is published on a yearly basis.
 The SPEX test is 75% Internal/General Medicine with the rest touching on Ob/Gyn, Psychiatry (Drug Treatment), Dermatology, and Surgery.
 Our client informed us that the SPEX test is almost a carbon copy of the NBME Part 3 Examination.</p>